-V.S.O.P. is an aging designation given to Cognacs, that means “Very Special Old Pale”.
+What is VSOP Cognac?
+V.S.O.P. is an aging designation given to Cognacs, which means “Very Special Old Pale“.
 The Bureau National Interprofessionnel du Cognac (BNIC) is the governing body that monitors the production of Cognac to ensure that it meets all required standards.
-In 1983, the BNIC established designations with respect to classifying Cognacs by age.
+In 1983, the BNIC established designations concerning classifying Cognacs by age.
 The designation V.S.O.P. applies to Cognacs in which the youngest eau-de-vie blended in the Cognac is not less than four years old.

 The aging designation is determined by the youngest eau-de-vie blended in the Cognac, not the oldest.

 Nearly all Cognac Houses produce a V.S.O.P Cognac.
 Cognac master blenders select their finest eaux-de-vie from their better-growing crus for their V.S.O.P.
 Cognacs.

 Hennessy V.S.O.P Privilege was produced in 1818 at the request of The Prince of Wales and future King George IV of Great Britain and is the first such cognac to be designated “very special old pale”.
 Hennessy V.S.O.P. is now produced under Hennessy’s cellar master Renaud Fillioux du Gironde.